mautrix/docs/bridges/general/initial-config.md

   bridge, because there's currently no proper way to enable encryption in existing rooms.
-* Most bridges have some automatic portal creation and [message backfill], so checking the `backfill` section is recommended.
+* Most bridges have some automatic portal creation and [message backfill], so checking the `bridge` -> `backfill` section is recommended.
 Backfilling after creating rooms is not possible, so it has to be configured to your liking before logging in.
   * Related to backfill, most bridges also have options to specify how many chats to backfill initially.
 Those options are under the `network` section.